 - How can leaders identify the best channels to target HR professionals?

-Human Resources has been a challenging market to tap for technology and solutions companies, especially SaaS, even for HR software specialists.
+Human Resources discussion roundtables has been a challenging market to tap for technology and solutions companies, especially SaaS, even for HR software specialists.
 The people-centric nature of HR functions and their variance from market to market make it difficult for tech companies to connect and capitalise on their different needs.
 However, Human Resources are slowly catching up with the rest of their organisation in terms of digitalisation, and the market is there for the taking.

 Differentiation is a constant challenge faced in the SaaS space as companies are getting more and more technologically advanced, and innovation has become a game of inches.
 Any given set of competitors could be selling more or less the same sets of products and services, but what sets the leader apart is their outcomes and customer experience.
-This has been a focus for marketers in the space, becoming the needle-mover in a saturated market.
+This has been a focus for marketers in a discussion roundtable in the space, becoming the needle-mover in a saturated market.

 “Being able to build that team out to satisfy the external and internal needs of the company is definitely a big challenge.”